Dima Hasao district

 Dima Hasao district (/ˈdɪmə həˈsaʊ/), is an administrative district in the state of Assam, India.
 As of 2011, it is the least populous district of Assam.

 Dima Hasao district is one of two autonomous hill districts of Assam.
 The district headquarters Haflong is the only hill station in the state.

 Etymology

 "Dima Hasao" means "Dimasa Hills" in the Dimasa language.

 History

 Dimasa kingdom

-From c.
-1500, Dima Hasao was part of the Dimasa Kingdom (or Kachar kingdom), with its capital at Maibang and Dimapur.
-As per Ahom Buranji, the kingdom stretched from the Kopili river in present-day Nagaon district to the Dhansiri river in present-day Golaghat district.
-This included parts of Cachar and North Cachar (Dima Hasao), the districts of Hojai, Nagaon, Golaghat and Karbi Anglong of Assam and Dimapur district, in Nagaland.
+Dima Hasao was part of the Dimasa Kingdom (or Kachar kingdom), with its capital at Maibang and Dimapur.
+The kingdom stretched from the Kopili river in present-day Nagaon district to the Dikhow River in present-day Upper Assam.
+This included parts of Cachar, and North Cachar (Dima Hasao), the districts of Hojai, Nagaon, Golaghat, Jorhat of Assam and Dimapur district in Nagaland.